curtcorum/missing_points_phase/README.md

 Output including a log and nifti files will be created in the same directory as the p-file or scan archive.

-Note that the density compensation function (dcf) may need to be calculated the first time a vieworder is used.

 Datasets with various amounts of noise and missing points can be downloaded from:

 https://www.dropbox.com/sh/16fctr9otvzbj3s/AACqbi1CINd2NuMTi72tg8daa?dl=0